milamilovic/Booker-frontend/README.md

-# Booker-backend
+# Booker-frontend
-Project for subject ISS
+Project for subject IKS

 ## Description
 The frontend for the Booker web application is an intuitive and user-friendly interface designed to enhance the user experience.
 Developed in Angular, it provides a seamless and responsive environment for users to interact with the application.
 The frontend's design was meticulously crafted in Figma, ensuring a visually appealing and modern aesthetic that aligns with the application's brand identity.
 Additionally, the frontend contains thorough tests and validations, guaranteeing the reliability and functionality of its features.
 With these features, the frontend serves as the gateway for users to access and utilize Booker's booking functionalities with ease and efficiency.